alexkafer/Bytes/README.md

 Github then thinks it is a completely different project and won't let me merge.

-Demonstration Video URL: www.vimeo.com/urltobeputhere Developer Video URL: www.vimeo.com/urltobeputhere
+Demonstration Video URL: www.vimeo.com/urltobeputhere

+Developer Video URL: www.vimeo.com/urltobeputhere

+Mutliplayer Request Server URL will be changed from the one in the code as soon as the judges have judged.
+That code is a php file called bytes.php, for future reference.

+Upload it, set the database details, and replace the bytesURL address in AKData.m.
+If the code is unchanged, it should work right away.